bieschke/lolfu/README.md

 complex match ARFF file by layering in summoner and summoner-champion statistics in addition to the bare bones statistics provided in a simple match.

+<code>matchup_collector.py</code> reads a complex match and outputs a matchup ARFF
+derived from that data.
+Matchup data captures all champion combinations between competing teams.
+This is the core dataset for counterpicking statistics.

 <code>match_predictor.py</code> is a simple command line program that predicts the
 likelihood of winning the described match.